Heightened interest in Moscow killings by 'true crime' consumers could be harmful

 A lot of the interest in true crime is from women, who see learning about violent criminals and their motivations as a way to avoid becoming victimized themselves, Slakoff said.

-While it's too early to tell whether all that online sleuthing was a help to the investigation or a hinderance, Moscow Police have already indicated a larger problem is the fact that people view the case as entertainment, not reality.
-Slackoff agreed.
+While it's too early to tell whether all that online sleuthing was a help to the investigation or a hindrance, Moscow Police have already indicated a larger problem is the fact that people view the case as entertainment, not reality.

 "I do think sometimes the victims got lost in that," Slakoff said of the online discussion.
 "People were treating it like a game, and it's not."